Once in a land far, far away. The Tortoise and the Boar became friends. Their friendship was known all over the land.

 One day the Tortoise asked the Boar to lend him some money.
 Out of the old friendship, the Boar lent out the money.
-It was agreed that the money would be paid back on a fortnight.
+It was agreed that the money would be paid back in a fortnight.

-Back home, the Tortoise made plans with Alibo (his wife) to deceive the Boar so as to prolong the repayment date.
+Back home, the Tortoise made plans with Alibo (his wife) to deceive the Boar to prolong the repayment date.
 He asked his wife to use his hard shell as a grinding stone and to tell the Boar that he wasn’t around whenever he came.

-A day after the agreed date of repayment, the Boar walked in and he saw Alibo grinding pepper on a stone.
+A day after the agreed date of repayment, the Boar walked in, and he saw Alibo grinding pepper on a stone.
 He asked about his friend.

 Learn more on Igbo folklore.

 A few minutes later, the Tortoise walked into his compound.
 He saw the angry Boar.